devops-community/laravel/README.md

 ## Task

-You will need to adapt the task definition as per your requirements:
+You may want to adapt the task definition as per your requirements.

-- `domain`: what domain you will use to access the application
-- other config if needed

 Refer to the [documentation](http://docs.devo.ps/manual/tasks) for more details about tasks.